Acknowledgement of Traditional Territory:

 The land and water we travel through, camp upon, paddle in, swim in, drink from, eat from, and love dearly are the traditional lands of the Anishinaabe, Haudenosaunee, and Cree people.
 Our base location on the Black River in Georgina is on the traditional territory of the Chippawas of Georgina Island First Nation.

 We also acknowledge that the canoe is a vessel of Indigenous design.
-The canoe is so beautifully suited to this landscape because it is OF this landscape.
+The canoe is so beautifully suited to this landscape because it is OF this landscape and because of the experience, insight, creativity and knowledges of indigenous people.

 We are also committed to having a great profound time with everyone.
 We’re really excited about this boat, the places we can all go and people we’ll meet.
 We are mom and daughter and this project is a project in its true sense: a projection of our spirits, our will, and a shared vision.
 Join us whenever you can – let’s share the good life on the water!

-Kim Sedore - B.A.(Hons.), M.A.
+Kim Sedore - Big Canoe Leader (Paddle Canada), NLS Waterfront (Lifesaving Society), Standard First Aid and CPR C. WFR and SWRT to be re-certified.
+Academics: B.A.(Hons.), M.A.
 History and Philosophy of Religion, MSW (Candidate)

 Kim loves padding - everything from an evening paddle to a summer-long trip, which is why she's doing this.
 She loves it way more that writing bios on a computer, trying to think of what to say about herself in the third person.
 But she does also like writing.
 Very much.
 More on paper, though.
 Poems.
 Short essays.
 Songs, too.